Dr Joe Pagan founder of Kentucky Equine Research stated, “Lactation places higher demands on the mare than any other stage of her life”.

 Feeding the Lactating Mare

-The lactating mare should be on ad lib forage, consuming at least 3% of her body weight per day and appropriate levels of essential vitamins and minerals supplied within the diet i.e. calcium, phosphorus and copper.
-Milk is 20 – 25% protein (dry matter) and adding high starch to a mare’s diet is not considered desirable.
+The lactating mare should be on ad lib forage, consuming at least 3% of her body weight per day (dry matter).
+Essential proteins, vitamins and minerals should be supplied within the diet i.e. calcium, phosphorus and copper.
+Milk is 20 – 25% protein (dry matter), and therefore high-quality proteins at correct amounts and adding high starch to a mare’s diet is not considered desirable.
 Feeding high fibre and high fat concentrates shows to be more beneficial to milk quantity and quality.

 To meet the energy and nutrient demands of the lactating mare, a supplemented balancer or fortified feed is recommended.
 If weight gain is not desired a high-quality protein, vitamin and mineral balancer can be supplied in the diet, such as Bluegrass Horse Feed Stamm 30.
 When weight gain and condition is desired Bluegrass Stud Mix or Cube contain flaxseed oil, alfalfa and sugar beet is recommended.
 Stud mix is fortified in Stamm 30 to provide high quality trace minerals and live yeast cultures to enhance bioavailability and support gastrointestinal health.

 New and Improved

 Bluegrass Stud range is now fortified with marine-derived calcium, sustainably harvested from Iceland and Southwestern Ireland.
 Marine- derived calcium has three main benefits; to improve hindgut health, improve gastric health and improve bone density.
 Bone density at birth is around 17% and will continually remodel and develop with exercise and rest until they reach 5/6 years of age.
 Supporting bone density can help to reduce the risk of skeletal problems developing such as OCD or fractures.